apatni24/SudokuSolver/README.md

 # SudokuSolver

-This main.cpp, c++ file helps you to solve any sudoku in under 1 second.
+This sudoku.cpp, c++ file helps you to solve any sudoku in under 1 second.

 This file uses basic logic of solving sudoku and backtracking.